ranon-rat/ranon-rat/README.md

 # about me

-Currently I'm specializing in low-level programming, and data science.
-I have a long experience coding different kinds of projects that can be noticed just by visiting a few of my public repositories.
+I am currently specializing in low-level programming and data science.
+I have extensive experience developing a wide variety of projects, which can be easily seen by exploring some of my public repositories.

 # skills